aionescu/bfi/README.md

 +++[-] => Add 3, Set 0 => Set 0
 ```

-Consecutive `set`s also behave similarly: Only the last `set` is compiled, previous ones are elided.
+Consecutive `Set`s also behave similarly: Only the last `Set` is emitted, previous ones are elided.

-## Sample programs

-BF programs used to test the interpreter can be found in the [Samples](Samples/) folder.

-Some sample programs are made by other people and were found on the web.
-Such programs have a comment containing the download link, as well as the original license/copyright notices.

 ## License